mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 Even though I work with digital marketing (sometimes), my heart of hearts pines for the glorious ad-copy of old!
 If I get ahold of your letter, I'll wring it through the "old school" filter before I'm through with it.

+Keep in mind, in addition to online letters, I also work with direct mail letters, newspaper ads, etc.

 By the way, if you don't have a sales letter written up yet, no worries.
 I'll have a hand at it myself -- and test the living daylights out of it before it goes out into the wild.

 Start your business relationship with The Source of All Wealth today!